Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Wrong Tackle Selection

-Light line and small hooks result in lost fish.
-Lake Houston's open water and large fish demand appropriate tackle.
-Use 15-20 pound line minimum for catfish.
+Light line and small hooks result in lost fish at Lake Houston.
+The lake's open water and large fish demand appropriate tackle.
+Use 15-20 pound line minimum for catfish, with 30-50 pound line recommended for targeting trophy blues over 30 pounds.

 Poor Fish Handling

 Hot weather demands careful fish handling.
-Minimize air exposure and support large fish horizontally.
-Consider catch-and-release during extreme temperatures.
+Minimize air exposure and support large fish horizontally with two hands.
+Never hang heavy fish vertically by the jaw.
+Consider catch-and-release during extreme temperatures to ensure fish survival.

 Lake Houston Amenities and Services